More than a job—Love what you do

 - Participate in the interview and hiring of clinical staff.

-- Observe and confirm the competencies of clinical staff who provide ABA services, including RBT competency assessments for BCaBA requirements.
+- Observe and confirm the competencies of clinical staff who provide ABA services, including RBT competency assessments and BCaBA requirements.

 - Supervise and train clinical staff in service settings and through review of data and documentation.